chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

 ### Import and adjust your image *(Panel 1)*
 ---
 The Hesperos plugin can be used with Digital Imaging and COmmunications in Medicine (DICOM), Neuroimaging Informatics Technology Initiative (NIfTI) or Tagged Image File Format (TIFF) images.
-To improve performances, use images that are located on your own disk.
+> To improve performances, use images that are located on your own disk.
+{: .prompt-tip }

 1. To import data:
     - use the <img src="https://user-images.githubusercontent.com/49953723/193262334-3c28e733-36ab-4504-9a6d-acd298c15994.PNG" width="100px"/> button for *(.tiff, .tif, .nii or .nii.gz)* image files.